 The Trump Administration’s Asia Policy: First Year and the Road AheadVIEW EVENT DETAILS

 How will the U.S. continue to lead in the Asia-Pacific?
 What role will U.S. bilateral and multilateral collaboration play in the near future?
 What can the U.S. learn from Asia and vice versa?
-Join Asia Society for an engaging discussion on these topics with U.S. Representative Joaquín Castro (TX-20), member of the House Intelligence Committee and Foreign Affairs Committee and founding Co-Chair of the U.S.-Japan Congressional Caucus and the Congressional Caucus on ASEAN.
+Join Asia Society for an engaging discussion on these topics with U.S. Congressman Joaquín Castro (TX-20), member of the House Intelligence Committee and Foreign Affairs Committee and founding Co-Chair of the U.S.-Japan Congressional Caucus and the Congressional Caucus on ASEAN.

 6:00 pm | VIP Reception